DyuthiVivek/Zense-Project/README.md

     You will be required to sign in to your account when running the program for the first time to complete authentication.

 12. Save the trigger words for which you want alerts during the call in `trigger_words.txt`.
 Each word should be typed on a separate line.
-You will get the alerts on telegram.

 13. Download a ChromeDriver according to your Chrome version from https://googlechromelabs.github.io/chrome-for-testing/#stable.
 Extract the folder and add its path in `meet_functions.py`.